cjrt27/instaNews/README.md

 The main challenge for this website was getting the API to the NYT website to work correctly.

+At the conclusion of this project, I can say that I learned a great deal about API's and also started to learn about Gulp.

 # Technologies Used
 * Git Bash (https://git-for-windows.github.io/)